ncoghlan/misc/notes/python3/questions_and_answers.rst

 those applications.
 This runs into issues, because Python 3's operating system integration can currently get confused in a few situations:

-* on POSIX systems, in the default C locale
+* on POSIX systems (other than Mac OS X), in the default C locale
-* on POSIX systems, when ssh environment forwarding configures a server session with the client locale
+* on POSIX systems (other than Mac OS X), when ssh environment forwarding configures a server session with the client locale and the client and server have differing locale settings
 * at the Windows command line

 This change is due to the fact that where Python 2 decodes from 8-bit data